-If you’re of that particular age and were blessed to see Bruno Sammartino live where the love for this impossibly charismatic man was palpable, you’ll never forget those deafening roars.
+Remembering Bruno Sammartino, who passed away on April 18th, 2018.
+If you’re of that particular age and were blessed to see him live – where the love for this impossibly charismatic man was palpable – you’ll never forget the deafening roars.

-Memories Of Bruno Sammartino Live at Madison Square Garden
+Memories Of Bruno Sammartino at Madison Square Garden

 It’s not every day your childhood hero dies.

 Bruno Sammartino at 82 had "the same body" as Bruno at 42.